Program Guidelines

 As a property owner, you must also follow housing code and any applicable laws when you hire or self-perform renovation work on your property.
 You may be asked to submit copies of licenses, permits, photos, or other verification that work has been performed in a professional, workmanlike manner under this grant.

-You will be contacted by the Department of Neighborhoods regarding any issues with your application and given an opportunity to resubmit.
+You will be contacted via email regarding any issues with your application and given an opportunity to resubmit.
 The first-come, first-serve award basis begins upon receipt of a completed, eligible application.

 All properties in Lucas County have a parcel number.
 You can find this at the Auditor’s AREIS website and searching for your property.
 In the upper left you will find the 7-digit parcel ID.

-Any additional questions should be directed to Monica Smith, Lead Safe Coordinator for the Department of Neighborhoods, at 419-245-3179 or [email protected], or through the Contact Us form on this website.
+Any additional questions should be directed to Monica Smith, Lead Safe Coordinator for the Department of Neighborhoods, at [email protected], or through the Contact Us form on this website.

 Community partners working to protect children by preventing lead poisoning.